benrm/AdventOfCode2023/README.md

 ## Day 14

 I'm not sure how but my part 2 for today successfully handles the input but fails the provided test case.
 I suspect something went wrong with the fingerprinting.
 Also I haven't completed day 12 part 2.

+## Day 15

+Yesterday I worked out math for day 14 that both made sense and returned the correct answers.